Observation-Management-Service/ewms-task-management-service/README.md

 #### Cluster

+The **cluster** is the realization of a **taskforce** within an HTCondor pool.
+The two are mapped 1:1 and are nearly synonymous at a high level.

-The HTCondor **cluster** maps 1:1 with a taskforce and is used only within the context of an HTCondor pool, event log, and debugging.
-Unlike the [Taskforce](#taskforce), this object is not relevant in the wider EWMS context.
+However, the term "cluster" is used exclusively within the context of an HTCondor pool, the job event log, and debugging.
+Unlike the taskforce, the cluster is not relevant in the broader EWMS context.